Romney treated at hospital after fall over the weekend but 'doing better' - KION546

 Romney treated at hospital after fall over the weekend but ‘doing better’

-Utah Republican Sen. Mitt Romney had bruised eyes and wounds on his lips on Capitol Hill Monday, telling reporters that he “took a fall” while visiting his grandchildren in Boston over the weekend.
+Sen. Mitt Romney was knocked unconscious and taken to the hospital for “a lot of stitches” on his eyebrow and eyelid after a fall over the weekend, he told reporters Monday.

-Romney said he was knocked “unconscious but I’m doing better,” adding that he was taken to the hospital but didn’t stay overnight and received “a lot of stitches.”
+“I’m doing better,” the Utah Republican said on Capitol Hill, telling reporters he “took a fall” while visiting his grandchildren in Boston.
+He wasn’t kept in the hospital overnight.

 Romney, the 2012 Republican presidential nominee, has been scorned by much of the Republican base in light of his votes to convict Trump during both of his Senate impeachment trials.
 The senator had condemned GOP attempts to subvert the will of the voters in the presidential election, lambasting the former President for encouraging supporters to disrupt the peaceful transition of power in “an unprecedented attack against our democracy.”